 Visa exemption for Vietnam

 Currently, travellers from the UK and some European countries, such as Spain, Germany, France, Italy, Switzerland, Denmark, Sweden, Norway, the Czech Republic and Poland, can stay in Vietnam without a visa.
 Travellers with a passport from one of these countries can travel in Vietnam for 40 days without a visa.
-Only if they wish to travel to Vietnam for more than 45 days, will the citizens of these countries require a visa.
+Citizens of these countries only require a visa, if they wish to travel to Vietnam for more than 45 days.

 Not all European travellers are eligible for visa-free travel.
 Dutch, Belgian, Austrian, Irish, Austrian and other European travellers do need a visa to enter Vietnam.
 They can easily apply for a Vietnam visa online.